 When you have acne-prone skin, it’s helpful to look for the following ingredients:

 The best facial cleanser for acne is Botanic Tree Glycolic Acid Exfoliating Cleanser.
-This deep cleansing, natural wash includes willow bark to soften, smooth and remove dirt and other impurities.
+This deep cleansing, vegan wash includes willow bark to soften, smooth and remove dirt and other impurities.

 Another option is Detox with Activated Charcoal Facial Wash.
 This antioxidant rich face wash uses key ingredients to deep cleanse skin and leave a smooth, soft surface.